Best Hostels in Hanoi: Where to Stay in Vietnam's Vibrant Capital

 Hanoi Backpackers Hostel & Rooftop

-Situated in the heart of Hanoi's Old Quarter, Hanoi Backpackers Hostel has established itself as one of the most popular options for budget travellers.
-My friends who stayed here raved about the social atmosphere and the rooftop bar, which apparently offers some stunning views over the city.
+Situated in the heart of Hanoi Old Quarter, a prime location, Hanoi Backpackers Hostel has established itself as one of the most popular options for budget travellers.
+All of the people I met who stayed here raved about the social atmosphere and the rooftop bar, which apparently offers some stunning views over the city.

-The hostel offers both mixed and female-only dorm rooms with comfortable beds equipped with privacy curtains - a small but significant feature that makes shared accommodation much more bearable.
-Prices start from around 150kVND (6€) per night for a dorm bed, making it an excellent option for travellers on a tight budget.
+The hostel offers both mixed and female dorms with comfortable beds equipped with privacy curtains - a small but significant feature that makes shared accommodation much more bearable.
+Prices start from around 150kVND (6€) per night for a dorm bed, so a great option if you're on a tight budget.

-What really sets this hostel apart is its extensive social calendar.
-They organise regular activities including free walking tours of the Old Quarter, giving new arrivals an immediate orientation to the city.
+What really makes this hostel the perfect base, in my opinion, is its extensive social calendar.
+They organise regular activities including free walking tours of Hanoi Old Quarter, giving new arrivals an immediate orientation to the city.
 They also offer easy booking for popular excursions to Ha Long Bay and the Ha Giang Loop, which can save you a lot of time and hassle.

 The free breakfast was reportedly quite substantial compared to other hostels, giving you a good start to your day of exploration.
 And with the hostel's central location, you're within walking distance of Hoan Kiem Lake, the Night Market, and numerous street food options.